jmitchell33/3kdb/readme.md

 * Krat: https://github.com/Krattimus/3k/
 * Flooby (3scapes) https://github.com/daagar/3Steps

+Instructions on installing Tin-Tin are at the bottom.

 **CONNECTING TO 3K / BASIC PLAYING**
 #read chars/name/name.tin  -- For example, to play Byron, I would do #read chars/byron/byron.tin from the 'root' directory.